+This is to avoid the case whereby e.g. the power status of units would be lost in case another unrelated unit or the unit itself is switched off.

 Vital power control functions shall have a switchover function to the redundant path, but never a switchoff function.

-The capability shall be provided to redefine the list of nonessential loads to be shed in the event of a power anomaly (e.g. battery undervoltage).
+If a power-shed function is implemented on-board, the capability shall be provided to modify the list of nonessential loads to be switched off in the event of a power anomaly.

-The capability shall be provided to change the state of a critical relay without powering it on.
+This can be caused, for example, by battery undervoltage.

 Telemetry, tracking and command (TT&C)

 Redundant receivers, crossstrapped to redundant decoders, shall be provided.

-Except following the occurrence of postlaunch failures, the ground segment shall not be enabled to achieve by command a state where less than two receivers are active.

-The combined coverage of all onboard TT&C antennas shall be such that telemetry and telecommand contact can be provided under specified attitude and orbit conditions.
+At all times in the mission, at least two platform receivers, connected to different antennas, shall be active.

-This does not imply ensuring full ground segment coverage during all mission phases, but rather that the spacecraft can be accessed when specified.
+In all modes and all mission phases, the spacecraft shall be commandable at any time

+This is to ensure commanding capability throughout the mission in nominal and contingency situations, covering any spacecraft attitude.
+This is typically achieved by the use of multiple omnidirectional antennas.

 Where the onboard design implies switching between antennas (e.g. for inertialpointing spacecraft or during attitude manoeuvres), it shall be ensured that the overlap between antenna patterns is such that there is at least <ANT_SWITCH_TIME> to effect antennaswitching under all expected orbit and attitude conditions.